 More room, more cabin layouts: The 10X has an ingeniously flexible cabin design, allowing new layout possibilities.
 Starting with a baseline four-zone platform, the aircraft’s interior design concept centers around an entirely new level of modularity so that the cabin can easily be configured for a wide range of mission capabilities and customer needs.

 The baseline arrangement separates the interior into four equal sections of 8 feet, 10 inches (2.7 m) with four windows a side each.
 However, cabin sections can be easily reconfigured into compartments of different lengths and number of windows.
 Hence, an aft stateroom suite could be 15 feet, 6 inches (4.7 m) long and include seven windows, plus a large lavatory with shower.
-The 10X stateroom can be equipped with a full-size queen bed— unique in business aviation.
+The 10X stateroom can be equipped with a full-size queen bed—unique in business aviation.

 A three-window small compartment could serve as a section for private conversations or as a media center for presentations or the viewing of videos and streaming news on a large screen.

-The advantages of more space: The increased cross section and cabin volume convey a number of advantages, some obvious and some subtle.
+The advantages of more space: The increased cross-section and cabin volume convey a number of advantages, some obvious and some subtle.
 Ample headroom extends toward the sides of the cabin making it easier to pass people in the aisle and stand up straight even well off the cabin centerline.
 Seats no longer need to be tucked into side ledges to create sufficient aisle width.
 A forward lavatory has more space in all dimensions, making it more suitable for passengers, as well as crew.
 Every galley compartment has more storage volume.

 New, larger windows: The 10X’s windows are almost 50 percent larger than those on the 8X.
 Thirty-eight windows line the fuselage for the most window area and brightest cabin in business aviation.

-Always in touch with advanced connectivity.
-The 10X cabin comes with a high-speed connectivity system solution ensuring seamless in-flight communications and high-speed access to the Internet.
-Connectivity service options include a Ka-band network for fast and more consistent data speed.
-The cabin will also come equipped with the latest in-flight entertainment and communications network technology designed to distribute crisp, high-definition audio and video content throughout.
-Passengers will have total command of cabin functions in an easy-to-use mobile app or through cabin touch screens and hard switches.
+Always in touch with advanced connectivity:The 10X cabin comes with high-speed connectivity options ensuring seamless in-flight communications and high-speed, streaming access to the internet.
+These will include low-earth-orbit, low-latency systems such as Starlink and new high-speed connectivity geostationary systems such as Honeywell’s Jetwave-X. The cabin will come equipped with the latest in-flight entertainment and communications network technology designed to distribute crisp, high-definition video and audio content directly to passenger devices or cabin displays.
+Passengers will have total command of cabin functions in an easy-to-use mobile app or through cabin touchscreens and hard switches.

 Superior Performance in the Ultre-Long-Range Segment, Classic Falcon Performance from the Most Demanding Airfields